automl/SMAC3/development-2.0/_sources/3_getting_started.rst.txt

 Getting Started
 ===============

-In the core, SMAC needs four components to run an optimization process, all of which are explained on this page.
+In the core, SMAC needs four components (configuration space, target function, scenario and a facade) to run an optimization process, all of which are explained on this page.

 Configuration Space